shisotem/stanford-andrew-ng-ml-dl/s1_machine_learning_specialization/c1_supervised_machine_learning_regression_and_classification/w3_classification/01_classification_with_logistic_regression/readme.md

 - What happens when you try to use linear regression for classification? - Often it will **not** work well.

-  - The blue line seems reasonable at first glance.
+  - For this particular training set, the blue line seems reasonable at first glance.
   - However, just by adding one training example to the right, the linear regression line (and decision boundary) shifts significantly to the right, resulting in a drastic decrease in prediction accuracy.

   ![alt text](resources/notes/02.png)